-Zamani's research interests includes formal verification and control of cyber-physical systems, hybrid systems, embedded control software synthesis, information-based control, and networked control systems.
+Zamani's research interests includes formal verification and control of cyber-physical systems, autonomous systems, hybrid systems, embedded control software synthesis, information-based control, and networked control systems.

 Formal synthesis of (stochastic) hybrid systems, Compositional analysis and synthesis of interconnected systems, Formal methods approaches to robotic and autonomous systems, Information-based control, Automated synthesis of networked control systems, Data-driven verification and synthesis of (stochastic) hybrid systems